fobnail/docs/rfcs/0001-fobnail-architecture-change.md

 to the server.
 Server regularly issues CoAP ping requests to check client connectivity.

-1. Platform starts provisioning by sending its EK certificate chain.
+1. Attester starts provisioning by sending its EK certificate chain.
 2. Fobnail Token verifies certificate chain and sends EK object ID in response.
-3. Platform generates and sends AIK together with EK object ID.
+3. Attester generates and sends AIK together with EK object ID.
 4. Fobnail Token responds with AIK challenge and AIK object ID.
-5. Platform performs Credential Activation using the provided challenge and sends results to Fobnail Token with EK object ID and AIK object ID.
+5. Attester performs Credential Activation using the provided challenge and sends results to Fobnail Token with EK object ID and AIK object ID.
 6. Fobnail Token verifies results of Credential Activation.
 If verification is successful, AIK is marked as trusted, and Fobnail Token creates Provisioning Context and sends its ID (PC ID) to the client.
-7. Platform signs and sends its metadata to Fobnail, together with PC ID, Fobnail Token verifies metadata signature against AIK bound to specified Provisioning Context.
+7. Attester signs and sends its metadata to Fobnail, together with PC ID, Fobnail Token verifies metadata signature against AIK bound to specified Provisioning Context.
 8. Fobnail Token verifies metadata and returns status.
 Metadata is bound to the specified Provisioning Context.
-9. Platform sends RIMs.
+9. Attester sends RIMs.
 10. Fobnail verifies RIMs and returns status.
 RIMs are bound to the Provisioning Context.
 11. At this point, additional calls may be issued to send more data.
 This feature is left for future provisioning extensions.
-12. Platform finalizes provisioning by sending a special request.
+12. Attester finalizes platform provisioning by sending a special request.
 13. Fobnail verifies all the data bound to the Provisioning Context (AIK and RIMs currently), saves it to flash, and sends the final status.
 14. Platform is provisioned now.